The Farndale Story

 Quick Key

-I suggest that you start by reading the Orientation, top right of the matrix in a light green box.
+I suggest that you start by reading the Prologue, at the top of the matrix.
 The Numbered Stories in thirty three Acts take you on the main journey into the past.
-You’re best to read them in the numbered order, starting with the light blue shaded box.
+You’re best to read them in the numbered order, starting with the Prologue and then the first Act.
 However more rebellious readers can travel through time in a more random order if that is what you prefer.

 The Explainers tell of historical factors, events, and places which influenced our family’s story.
 They provide a little more depth as you visit different eras of time.
 The Thirty Objects and Places take you on a geographical tour, and provide directions if you have the chance to visit the lands where the Farndale Story played out.
 You will come into contact with places and objects that will put you in direct contact with the family through time.
 You might find the geographical guide helpful, which will enable you to plan a route.
 The Farndale Folk are a few of our ancestors waiting to be introduced to you, to further enhance your journey through time.
 All these pages are full of hyperlinks.
 These will take you to the underlying research if you would like to explore in more depth, or check the source material.
 Every member of the Farndale family has his or her own webpage.
 The hyperlinks will take you to individual family members’ records; to family trees; to further information within the wider website; and sometimes to links outside the website or source material.